bichipham/blogproject/README.md

 - [ ] Improve UI with Skeleton Loading
 - [ ] Add infinite scroll to Newsfeed
+- [ ] list of posts with virtualization
 - [ ] Write more tests (Post detail, Search, etc.)

 ---